Consumers Positive About Access to Mortgage Credit; Views Toward Economy Improving

 Fannie Mae's monthly national consumer attitudinal survey report provides indicators offering a window into the opinions of Americans across the country.
 These behavioral insights convey what consumers think about the outlook for owning and renting a home and about their household finances, and may serve as key inputs for determining the future course of investment across housing types.

-On this webpage you will find a news release with highlights from the survey results, the November Data Release highlighting 12 consumer attitudinal indicators, a podcast containing highlights from this month’s survey, technical notes providing in-depth information about the survey methodology, the questionnaire used for the survey, and a comparative assessment of the Fannie Mae National Housing Survey and other consumer surveys.
+On this webpage you will find a news release with highlights from the survey results, the January Data Release highlighting 12 consumer attitudinal indicators, a podcast containing highlights from this month’s survey, month-over-month key indicator data, technical notes providing in-depth information about the survey methodology, the questionnaire used for the survey, and a comparative assessment of the Fannie Mae National Housing Survey and other consumer surveys.

 Click here for an archived list of Fannie Mae's National Housing Survey Monthly Indicators.